 The operator should have at least ten hours of experience with the boat before any full throttle operation.
-DO NOT operate your boat until you are completely experienced with its handling characteristics.
+Never operate the boat until you are completely experienced with its handling characteristics.

 Propellers

 Your Nautique boat is equipped with a propeller best matched to its engine and boat combination.
 If you feel you are experiencing poor performance, contact your Nautique dealer.
 Care and selection of your propeller is very important to proper boat operation.